 Figure notes: The numbers in the shaded cells correspond to the percentage of parents who selected the response.
 Parents could select multiple response options, including an "other" option.
-RAND coded the "other" responses but did not list them in the figure, as each had 1 percent or fewer parents who wrote them in.
-The most common "other" option not listed in the figure was the school board, family doctor, Centers for Disease Control and Prevention, teacher's union, and research the parent does themselves.
+RAND coded the "other" responses, but did not list them in the figure as each had one percent or fewer parents who wrote them in.
+The most common "other" option not listed in the figure was the school board, family doctor, CDC, teacher's union, and research the parent does themselves.
 Bold font indicates the percentage of a parent subgroup selecting a response is statistically different (p < 0.05) from the balance of parents' responses.